 Marks available Skills Coverage Ref.
 Marking breakdown 4 21.
-Spell words used most often in work, study and daily life, including specialist Spelling of simple and complex words (including specialist, polysyllabic etc.) is consistently accurate throughout.
-Errors or omissions are rare, untypical and do not hinder meaning.
-4 words Spelling of simple words is accurate most of the time , spelling of complex words (including specialist, polysyllabic etc.) is accurate most of the time .
-Errors or omissions occur infrequently and do not hinder meaning.
-3 Spelling of simple words is accurate some of the time , complex words (including specialist, polysyllabic etc.) are spelled accurately some of the time .
-2 Errors or omissions occur on some occasions but do not/almos Errors or omissions occur on some occasions but do not/almost never hinder meaning.
+Spell words used most often in work, study and daily life, Spelling of simple and complex words (including specialist, polysyllabic etc.) is consistently accurate throughout.
+4 including specialist Errors or omissions are rare, untypical and do not hinder meaning. words Spelling of simple words is accurate most of the time , spelling of complex words (including specialist, polysyllabic etc.) is accurate most of the time .
+3 Errors or omissions occur infrequently and do not hinder meaning.
+Spelling of simple words is accurate some of the time , complex words (including specialist, polysyllabic etc.) are spelled accurately some of the time .
+2 Errors or omissions occur on some occasions but do not/almost never hinder meaning.
 Spelling of simple words is rarely accurate, complex words (including specialist, polysyllabic etc.) are either not used or, if used, are spelled inaccurately on most occasions.
 1 Errors or omissions occur regularly and often hinder meaning.
 Spelling of simple words is inaccurate throughout resulting in a significant impact on meaning.
 Complex words are either not used or are spelled inaccurately throughout, resulting in a significant impact on meaning.
 0 0 marks should be awarded for no awardable content.